CHIDS-UMD/PhysicianReview/README.md

 ## Physician Recent Review Rate

 We calculated the average age of reviews for each of the `587,562` physicians who are rated on the four websites studied.
 The average physician-level review age is `4.92` years, which is very outdated.
 Significant review age is consistent across each platform: `3.02` years for Healthgrades, `6.05` years for Vitals, `8.32` years for RateMDs, and `4.78` years for Yelp.
-As reported in Figure 1, `233,988` `(39.82%)` of physicians have no recent reviews within a three-year period prior to our observation day (08/01/2018-2-08/01/2021).
+As reported in Figure 1, `233,988` `(39.82%)` of physicians have no recent reviews within a three-year period prior to our observation day (August 1st, 2018 - July 31st, 2021).
 When we focus on the most recent two years or one year, the percentage of physicians without recent reviews is more alarming (`54.73%` for two years and `72.88%` for one year).
 See [ResultForPhysicianRecentRate](final_analysis/PhysicianRecentReview) for more information.

 ## Recent Review Scores Changed and Absent On Physician's Profile